AVA Wines of Sonoma County: Petaluma Gap Wine Region

 The AVA’s western boundary is the Pacific Ocean, but despite the fantastic view, very few grapes are grown within sight of it.
 It’s just too cold.

 To the south, the Petaluma Gap crosses into Marin County.
-Here, the coastal hills start to climb again, peaking at 2,572-foot Mount Tamalpais.
+Here, the coastal hills climb again, peaking at 2,572-foot Mount Tamalpais.

-On the north end, the outlines of the AVA roughly follow another line of slightly higher hills that contain the marine layer’s initial incursion, but stop short of the expanded Russian River Valley boundaries, although the southern Russian River Valley basically shares the same soil and climatic attributes.
+On the north end, the outlines of the AVA roughly follow another line of slightly higher hills that contain the marine layer’s initial incursion but stop short of the expanded Russian River Valley boundaries.
+However, the southern Russian River Valley shares the same soil and climatic attributes.

 The eastern border of the Petaluma Gap is neatly defined by the ridgeline of the 2,463-foot Sonoma Mountain and associated hills.